 - #Select an optimal location for the event.

 - #Pick the best time of day for the outdoor activity, e.g. when conditions are mild.

 - #Listen to your body.
 As always advised, it’s best to consult your physician before taking on any exercise regime.

 - #Always let someone know of your planned activity when you are heading outdoors in unusual conditions.

 Here’s a downloadable form to fill out before your trip to allow people to find you if something goes wrong: Planned Itinerary Notification form.

 For women adventurers, Camping for Women has some genuinely helpful resources.

 You don’t have to be a scientist to appreciate nature.
 There’s plenty of affordable gear, for anyone, beginners included, to get a deeper connection with the wild.

 Here are just three that should enhance your experience…

-If you are interested in the night sky, consider getting this power seeker telescope and wonder at the universe, identifying planets, stars, and constellations.
-Check out the latest prices for this here.
+If you are interested in the night sky, consider getting a portable telescope and try your hand at identifying planets, stars, and constellations.

 - For women campers: Survival and Preparation Tips.